 6. Telemedicine improves patient engagement and satisfaction

-7. No need to take time off of work
+7. No need for time off from work

 8. Better Patient Care Quality